On finite generation of the Johnson filtrations: Introduction

 Since $\Torelli_g^b / \gamma_k\Torelli_g^b$ is a finitely generated nilpotent group, its subgroup $\overline{\subgp}$ is also finitely generated.
 To prove that $\subgp$ is finitely generated, it is thus enough to prove that $\gamma_k \Torelli_g^b$ is finitely generated. \item The homomorphism $\Torelli_g^1 \rightarrow \Torelli_g$ obtained by gluing a disc to $\partial \Sigma_g^1$ is surjective, and thus its restriction $\gamma_k \Torelli_g^1\to \gamma_k\Torelli_g$ is also surjective.
 To prove that $\gamma_k \Torelli_g$ is finitely generated, it is thus enough to prove that $\gamma_k\Torelli_g^1$ is finitely generated. \end{compactitem} Similarly, it suffices to prove Theorem~\ref{maintheorem:johnsonkernel} for $[\Torelli_g^1,\Torelli_g^1]$, Theorem~\ref{maintheorem:ialcs} for $\gamma_k \IA_n$, and Theorem~\ref{maintheorem:iajohnson} for $\subgp=\JIA_n(k)$.

-\para{$\bm{[n]}$-groups} All of our main theorems except Theorem~\ref{maintheorem:johnsonkernel} will be deduced from a general result (Theorem~\ref{theorem:heart} below) which deals with \emph{$[n]$-groups}.
+\para{$\bm{[n]}$-groups} All of our main theorems except Theorem~\ref{maintheorem:johnsonkernel} will be deduced from a general result (Corollary~\ref{corollary:heart} below) which deals with \emph{$[n]$-groups}.
 Here $[n]$ denotes the set $\{1,2,\ldots, n\}$ and an $[n]$-group is a group $G$ equipped with a distinguished collection of subgroups $\Set{$G_I$}{$I\subseteq [n]$}$ such that $G_I\subseteq G_J$ whenever $I\subseteq J$.
-The groups $\AutFn$ and $\Mod_n^1$ along with their subgroups $\IA_n$ and $\Torelli_n^1$ can be endowed with an $[n]$-group structure; indeed, this was essentially done by Church and Putman~\cite{CP}, though the technical setup of that paper is different from ours.
+The groups $\AutFn$ and $\Mod_n^1$ along with their subgroups $\IA_n$ and $\Torelli_n^1$ can be endowed with an $[n]$-group structure (see Definitions~\ref{definition:ngroupautfn}~and~\ref{definition:ngroupmodg}); indeed, this was essentially done by Church and Putman~\cite{CP}, though the technical setup of that paper is different from ours.

 \para{Weakly commuting} The key property we shall exploit is that these $[n]$-group structures are {\em weakly commuting}.
-By definition, an $[n]$-group $G$ is weakly commuting if for all disjoint $I,J \subseteq [n]$, there exists some $g \in G$ such that the subgroups $G_I$ and ${G_J}^g = g^{-1} G_J g$ commute.
+By definition, an $[n]$-group $G$ is weakly commuting if for all disjoint $I,J \subseteq [n]$, there exists some $g \in G$ such that the subgroups $G_I$ and $(G_J)^g = g^{-1} G_J g$ commute.
 A closely related (but different) notion of a {\em partially commuting} $[n]$-group played an important role in \cite{EH}.
 We also note that weakly commuting $[n]$-groups are unrelated to the ``weak FI-groups'' that appeared in \cite{CP}, despite the similar terminology.
 We will not use FI-groups or weak FI-groups in this paper.

 \para{BNS invariant} Let $G$ be a finitely generated group.
 The BNS invariant is a powerful tool for studying the finite generation of subgroups of $G$ that contain the commutator subgroup $[G,G]$.
 Let $\Hom(G,\R)$ denote the set of additive characters of $G$, that is, homomorphisms from $G$ to $(\R,+)$.
-Let $S(G)$ denote the sphere consisting of nonzero characters of $G$ modulo multiplication by positive scalars.
+Let $S(G)$ denote the set consisting of nonzero characters of $G$ modulo multiplication by positive scalars.
+As a topological space, this set is a sphere of dimension $b_1(G)-1$, where $b_1(G)$ is the first Betti number of $G$.
 Bieri, Neumann, and Strebel \cite{BieriNeumannStrebel} introduced a certain subset $\Sigma(G)$ of $S(G)$, now called the \emph{BNS invariant of $G$}, that completely determines which subgroups of $G$ containing $[G,G]$ are finitely generated.
 The larger $\Sigma(G)$ is, the more such subgroups are finitely generated; in particular, all of them (including $[G,G]$ itself) are finitely generated if and only if $\Sigma(G)=S(G)$.